3 Perimenopause Symptoms That You’ll Know When You Get Them

 Perimenopause symptoms often don’t get the attention they need.
 They kinda sneak up on most women.
-In fact, most women have been taught that perimenopause is a thing, that it's the first phase of menopause and that everyone woman will go through it.
+In fact, most women have NOT been taught that perimenopause is a thing, that it's the first phase of menopause and that everyone woman will go through it.
+Let's fix that.

 Let’s talk perimenopause.
 And, perimenopause symptoms.

-In colloquial terms, perimenopause is when things start to go haywire - estrogen levels rise but are unpredictable and volatile and progesterone production wanes throwing everything off balance, which can cause symptoms.
-Perimenopause symptoms can be further exacerbated not only because individual levels are important but the ratio of estrogen to progesterone is also an important factor to hormonal balance.
+Simply put, perimenopause is when things start to go haywire - estrogen levels rise but are unpredictable and volatile and progesterone production wanes throwing everything off balance, which can cause symptoms.

-It is imperative to highlight that in perimenopause, estrogen levels are on average higher than during the reproductive years.
+SPOILER ALERT: in perimenopause, estrogen levels are on average higher than during the reproductive years.
 Yes, higher.
-Common understanding is that menopause (and all its variations) equates to diminishing and/or very low estrogen.
+Prevailing understanding is that menopause (and all its variations) equates to diminishing and/or very low estrogen.
 That is the case for early post- and later-post menopause.
 But not with perimenopause.
 And it’s worth repeating.
 In perimenopause, estrogen levels can get really high - not low.
 So, we have to keep this in mind when assessing perimenopause symptoms.

 Perimenopause is often identified once symptoms arise.
 Currently there is no “perimenopause test”.
 So, we rely on women to pay attention and notices the changes.